LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 - Open the browser's console to see log messages.

+  - Try to predict the order in which the log messages will appear.
+  - Change the server address in the URL to see if that error is caught.
+  - Change the file name in the URL to see if that error is caught.

 - Open the browser's network tab to see HTTP requests and responses.